HANDBOOK RULES

 If appealing a bus suspension, requests for a hearing before the Board of Education will only be granted when the following have occurred:

-1. A meeting with the staff member initiating the disciplinary action and the building principal has been concluded.
+- A meeting with the staff member initiating the disciplinary action and the building principal has been concluded.

-1. A meeting with the building principal and the superintendent has been concluded, (Board of Education Policy 5610, Suspension and Expulsion).
-All procedures, rules, and
+- A meeting with the building principal and the superintendent has been concluded, (Board of Education Policy 5610, Suspension and Expulsion).
+All procedures, rules, and Consequences are taken from Administrative Code 3301.83.08, 3301.83.09, or 3301.83.20.

 SCHOOL AND HOME COMMUNICATION

-Ohio law strictly limits the disclosure of personally identifiable information about pupils in the public schools.
+AT RAILOhio law strictly limits the disclosure of personally identifiable information about pupils in the public schools.
 An exception is made in the case of directory information, which may be released without prior written consent unless the recipient is engaged in a profit-making activity or unless the parent has informed the school that any or all such directory information may be released only with his/her prior written consent.

 "Directory Information” is defined as the pupil’s name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, date of graduation, and awards received.